How to Level Uneven Lawn Without Killing Grass

 Drainage Issues

-An uneven yard can result in poor drainage, which is often the underlying issue of many other problems in your property.
-The consistent presence of water in your yard could alter the soil structure, damage your plants, and, worse, provide a breeding ground for mosquitoes and other pests, which are a health risk.
+Low spots can collect excess water, leading to poor drainage, which is often the underlying issue of many other lawn issues.
+The consistent presence of water in your yard could alter the soil structure, damage your plants, and even provide a breeding ground for mosquitoes and other pests, which are a health risk.

 Lawn Disease